Asian student on laptop in the hallway near the classroom.

 • Access to the UVic library’s digital resources (journals, ebooks, etc.)

-• Social Connect activities offered
+• Social Connect activities can be offered

 • Certificate of Completion (for students who receive at least 80% participation grade)